-However, Osteomed’s Sensory Removal Techniques (SRT) can help, and often eliminate all of these problems!
-Common Allergic Diseases:
+However, Tenpenny's Sensitivity Reduction Techniques (SRT) can help, and often eliminate all of these problems!

 Hay fever or “indoor/outdoor,” “seasonal,” “perennial” or “nasal” allergies.
 Characterized by nasal stuffiness, sneezing, nasal itching, clear nasal discharge, and itching of the roof of the mouth and/or ears.

 Asthma symptoms triggered by an allergic reaction.
 Characterized by airway obstruction that is at least partially reversible with medication and is always associated with allergy.
 Symptoms include coughing, wheezing, shortness of breath or rapid breathing, chest tightness, and occasional fatigue and slight chest pain.